What they do

 Education and training

-To become a medical receptionist, you usually need to gain a qualification in medical business administration.
+To become a medical receptionist, you usually need to gain a qualification in business or medical business administration.

-The Certificate III in Business Administration (Medical) is offered at TAFE Colleges and other registered training organisations throughout Western Australia.
-Browse courses through Jobs and Skills WA and My Skills to find a registered provider near you.
+The Certificate III and IV in Business and the Certificate III in Business Administration (Medical) are offered at TAFE colleges and other registered training organisations throughout Western Australia.
+To find a training provider near you, browse the Jobs and Skills WA website or visit the My Skills website.

 You can also undertake a traineeship in medical administration.
 The traineeship usually takes 12 months to complete.